Pinterest. Once you discover its delights, it quickly becomes a big part of your online world.

 To make pinning easy, follow the right people and your Pinterest feed will be filled with ideas for living frugally and saving money.

-To help you on your way, here’s a list of 30 of my favourite frugal living pinners.
+To help you on your way, here’s a list of 30 of my favorite frugal living pinners.

 - Smart Money, Simple Life (that’s me! :-))